About Leonard D. Schaeffer

 In 1986, Schaeffer was recruited as CEO to WellPoint’s predecessor company, Blue Cross of California, when it was near bankruptcy.
 He managed the turnaround of Blue Cross of California and the IPO creating WellPoint in 1993.
 During his tenure, WellPoint made 17 acquisitions and endowed four charitable foundations with assets of over $6 billion.
 Under Schaeffer’s leadership, WellPoint’s value grew from $11 million to over $49 billion.

 In 2009, Schaeffer established the Schaeffer Center for Health Policy and Economics at USC which emphasizes an interdisciplinary approach to research and analysis to support evidence-based health policy.
-In 2014, he established the Leonard D. Schaeffer Fellows in Government Service program which has supported 318 undergraduates to date in high-level, summer government internships.
+In 2014, he established the Schaeffer Fellows in Government Service program which has supported 368 undergraduates to date in high-level, summer government internships.
+In 2024, he established the Schaeffer Institute for Public Policy & Government Service.
 He has also endowed chairs in health care financing and policy at the Brookings Institution, Harvard Medical School, the National Academy of Medicine, U.C.
 Berkeley and USC.

 Previously, Schaeffer was President and CEO of Group Health, Inc. of Minnesota, a staff model HMO.
-Earlier roles included EVP and COO of the Student Loan Marketing Association, the national secondary market for student loans, Vice President of Citibank, and as a consultant specializing in design and installation of large scale financial and management information systems.
+Schaeffer was also EVP and COO of the Student Loan Marketing Association, the national secondary market for student loans and earlier was a Vice President of Citibank and a consultant specializing in design and installation of large financial and management information systems.

 In the federal government, he served as Administrator of the Health Care Financing Administration (now CMS) and was responsible for the U.S. Medicare and Medicaid programs.
 He was also the Assistant Secretary for Management and Budget of the federal Department of Health and Human Services.
 Previously, Schaeffer was Director of the Bureau of the Budget for the State of Illinois and also served as Chairman of the Illinois Capital Development Board and as Deputy Director for Management, Illinois Department of Mental Health and Developmental Disabilities.